FelixBenter/FromSoftware-Blender-Importer/README.md

 ## Usage:
 * Set the path to unpack files to in the addon configuration.
 * File -> Import -> Compressed Fromsoftware
+* Some materials may need to be appended to their respective mesh if not automatically done so.

 ## To Do:
 * Rigging Support
 * Sekiro Support
+* DS1 & DS2 texture support